 This is probably the foundation of the overstatements – most others stem from this.
 I do not believe that this will eliminate or even reduce salary negotiations.
 It may change who goes first in the negotiation, but doesn’t change that it’s a negotiation.
 The conventional wisdom that stating your negotiating position first is a mistake may, in itself be a mistake.
 This Forbes article from last year illustrates how anchoring (a known psychological outcome of the first negotiating offer) can be an advantage for the candidate, if done wisely.

 Let’s remember that these laws largely only address whether an employer can ask about pay history.
-As soon as a candidate offers any history, the law doesn’t apply.
+Even someone unrelated to this field, like a Johnson County Divorce lawyer, would be able tell you that as soon as a candidate offers any history, the law doesn’t apply. .
 The laws are silent about an employer requesting pay expectations, but it’s hard for me to see how that can be illegal.
 This would imply it become illegal to negotiate salary, which doesn’t seem plausible.

 As a result, the offer dialogue for most companies will start differently, but ultimately land in the same place: a conversation about whether the offered compensation is good enough for a candidate to accept the offer.